Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/concepts/storage-and-read-modes.md

 ### Irreversible Mode

 When `nodeop` is configured to be in irreversible read mode, it will still track the most up-to-date blocks in the fork database, but the state will lag behind the current best head block, sometimes referred to as the fork DB head, to always reflect the state of the last irreversible block.

 Clients such as `clio` and the RPC API will see database state as of the current head block of the chain.
 It **will not** include changes made by transactions known to this node but not included in the chain, such as unconfirmed transactions.

 ## How To Specify the Read Mode

-The mode in which `nodeop` is run can be specified using the `--read-mode` option from the `eosio::chain_plugin`.
+The mode in which `nodeop` is run can be specified using the `--read-mode` option from the `sysio::chain_plugin`.